Shurayukii/Simplicity/README.md

 <details>
 <summary><b>Powercord (Use Canary)</b></summary>

-* *You may have to Delete the Old folder to be able to Update to a Newer version*

 * **Step 1:** Open **Command Prompt** / **Terminal**

 * **Step 2:** Paste the below code in your terminal: